 You can also change the address on your licence by post.
 The process is different depending on whether you have a photocard or paper driving licence.

 Postal applications take up to 3 weeks.

 Photocard driving licence

-Complete the ‘changes’ section on your paper counterpart, sign and date it.
+Complete the ‘changes’ section on letter D741 that came with your licence.

-Then send both your photocard driving licence and the paper counterpart to:
+Then send both your photocard driving licence and the letter to:

 Paper driving licence